umbraco/UmbracoDocs/marketplace-and-integrations/README.md

 Finally, we have scope to create and support open-source packages designed to improve the experience of creating integrations and developing Umbraco solutions as a DXP.

-WIthin the packages section of the documentation you'll find information on using a component called [Authorized Services](packages/authorized-services.md).
+Within the packages section of the documentation you'll find information on using a component called [Authorized Services](packages/authorized-services.md).
 This package is designed for the purpose of simplifying custom integrations with third-party services that use a OAuth flow for authentication and authorization.